Table of Contents

 What are the key changes to Employment Insurance in 2025?

 The 2025 EI updates include adjusted eligibility criteria, a temporary waiver of the one-week waiting period, expanded special benefits, and updated premium rates.
-These changes aim to enhance support for workers and streamline access to benefits.

 What are the eligibility requirements for EI benefits in 2025?

-To qualify for EI benefits, applicants must have accumulated between 420 and 700 hours of insurable employment during their qualifying period.
+Applicants must have accumulated between 420 and 700 hours of insurable employment during their qualifying period.
 The exact number of hours depends on the type of benefit and the applicant’s region.

 What is the EI premium rate for 2025?